-What Community Organizing Can Teach Us About Social Media Marketing
+What Community Organizing Can Teach Us about Social Media Marketing

 I’m not going to lie to you.
 I never saw myself doing social media marketing.